 Within the current boundaries of the state, Virginia Laydon was the first English child known to have been born in Virginia.
 She was the daughter of John Laydon and Anne Burras.
 Anne Burras was the maidservant to Mistress Forrest, and together they were the first two women to arrive at Jamestown.
 Anne Burras married John Layden in December, 1608, shortly after her arrival.1

-Only a few English colonists married Native Americans, most notable John Rolfe marrying Pocahontas in 1614.
-While sexual relations between the colonists and the Algonquians may have occurred often, and the English permitted the Indians to enter the colonial houses freely until the uprising in 1622, formal acceptance of Native Americans into colonial Virginia society was extremely rare.
+In Virginia, only a few of the early English colonists married Native Americans.
+The most notable interracial marriage was John Rolfe and Pocahontas in 1614.
+While sexual relations between the colonists and the Algonquians may have occurred often outside of marrige, and the English permitted the Indians to enter the colonial houses freely until the uprising in 1622, formal acceptance of Native Americans into colonial Virginia society was extremely rare.
 A "population pyramid" displaying age and gender for the early colony would not resemble the culture in England, and the absence of women may explain why some colonists returned to England as soon as they had a chance.

-The gender imbalance of the colony indicates that the Virginia Company did not intend to establish an agricultural community initially.
-Jamestown was planned to be an outpost of men, and the Virginia Company did not try to create a parallel society on the other side of the Atlantic Ocean.
+The gender imbalance of the colony indicates that the investors who financed colonization of Virginia did not intend to establish an agricultural community initially.
+Jamestown was planned to be an outpost of men.
+Until the recognition that farming was the path to wealth in Virginia, the London Company did not try to create a parallel society to England on the other side of the Atlantic Ocean.

 The English understood the role of women in a colonial settlement, before deciding in 1606 to send just men to Jamestown on the Susan Constant, Godspeed, and Discovery.
 Of approximately 120 colonists who arrived at Roanoke Island in 1587, 17 were women and:2